-Prior to our initial public offering, we declared special dividends in November 2014, June 2016, December 2016, May 2017 and November 2017.
+Prior to our initial public offering, we declared special dividends in November 2017, May 2017, December 2016, June 2016 and November 2014.
 The November 2014 special dividend totaled \$27.6 million in cash payments to our stockholders.
 In connection with the November 2014 special dividend, our board of directors also approved cash payments totaling \$2.4 million to be made to holders of our stock options and stock appreciation rights as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
 The June 2016 special dividend totaled \$43.1 million in cash payments to our stockholders.
 In connection with the June 2016 special dividend, our board of directors also approved cash payments totaling \$6.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
 The December 2016 special dividend totaled \$171.4 million in cash payments to our stockholders.
 In connection with the December 2016 special dividend, our board of directors also approved cash payments totaling \$28.6 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
-The May 2017 special dividend totaled \$87.1 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
+The May 2017 special dividend totaled \$87.1 million in cash payments to our stockholders.
+In connection with the May 2017 special dividend, our board of directors also approved cash payments totaling \$12.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
 The November 2017 special dividend totaled \$43.0 million in cash payments to our stockholders.
-In connection with the November 2017 special dividend totaled \$43.0 million in cash payments to our stockholders.
-In connection with the Provisions of our equity incentive plans.
+In connection with the November 2017 special dividend, our board of directors also approved cash payments totaling \$7.0 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.

-Although we have declared and paid the special dividends described above, we do not anticipate declaring cash dividends in the foreseeable future.
+Although we declared and paid the special dividends described above, we do not anticipate declaring cash dividends in the foreseeable future.
 Any future determination to declare dividends will be made at the discretion of our board of directors and will depend on a number of factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and covenants and other factors that our board of directors may deem relevant.
 Our credit facility contains covenants that limit our ability to pay dividends on our capital stock.